yeshua453/website/docs/controls/appbar.md

 Typically these controls are [`IconButtons`](iconbutton) representing common operations.
 For less common operations, consider using a [`PopupMenuButton`](popupmenubutton) as the last action.

+**Note** that, if `AppBar.adaptive=True` and the app is opened on an iOS or macOS device, only the first element of this list will be used.
+This is because the `CupertinoAppBar`(which will be used on those two platforms) only accepts one - trailing - action control.

+### `adaptive`

+If the value is `True`, an adaptive AppBar is created based on whether the target platform is iOS/macOS.

+On iOS and macOS, a [`CupertinoAppBar`](/docs/controls/cupertinoappbar) is created, which has matching functionality and presentation as `AppBar`, and the graphics as expected on iOS.
+On other platforms, a Material AppBar is created.

+The default value is `False`.

 ### `automatically_imply_leading`

 Controls whether we should try to imply the leading widget if null.